orangejuice/blog/data/activity/book-焚舟纪-2019/record.en.md

 date: 2022-04-23 07:40:40+08:00
 douban:
   rating: 8.7
-  subtitle: "[English] Angela Carter / 2019 / Nanjing University Press"
+  subtitle: Angela Carter / 2019 / Nanjing University Press
 ---

-Via tw Christopher banana I roughly translated Angela Carter's 'Black Venus', wow what a talented woman, her words are concise, vibrant, yet magical (´∪`●).
-As for people like Uncle Lin, even after reading Angela's works, the only insight is 'Aha!
+Via translator Christopher Banana, I briefly skimmed through Angela Carter's 'Black Venus'.
+Wow, what a talented woman!
+Her writing is succinct, vibrant, yet magical (∪ ●`)

+And the likes of Uncle Lin, even after reading Angela's works, can only think 'Aha!
 This sentence!
+It can be used to punch the faces of Twitter feminists!'

-I can use this to slap feminist's face on Twitter!'
-To be born male is truly a lifelong misfortune of being naturally disabled.
+Being born male is indeed a lifelong misfortune due to an inherent disability.